Is dynamic dedicated path protection tractable?: Preliminaries

 \begin{assumption} An inefficient trait yields inefficient traits:\\ $t_i \preceq t_j \Rightarrow \forall t \in t_j \oplus k \; \exists t' \in t_i \oplus k: t' \preceq t$. \end{assumption}

 \begin{definition}[Trait efficiency] Trait $t$ is efficient if, for a given node, there does not exist trait $t'$ such that $t' \preceq t$. \end{definition}

-The \emph{Bellman principle of optimality} stipulates the optimal substructure of a routing problem, known as the shortest-path tree \cite{bellman}, and the \emph{generic principle of optimality} the efficient substructure, termed the efficient-path tree \cite{10.1109/NOMS56928.2023.10154322}.
-The Bellman principle allows for a single optimal solution because ordering between solutions is total; suboptimal solutions are discarded by relaxation as they are assumed unable to yield optimal solutions.
-The generic principle allows for a set of efficient traits (labels) because their ordering is partial; inefficient traits (labels) are discarded by relaxation as they are unable to yield efficient traits by Assumption \ref{a:trait} (labels by Proposition \ref{p:label}).
+The \emph{Bellman principle of optimality} stipulates the optimal substructure of a routing problem, known as the shortest-path tree \cite{bellman}.
+The \emph{generic principle of optimality} stipulates the efficient substructure, termed the efficient-path tree in \cite{10.1109/NOMS56928.2023.10154322}, but here we call it, more precisely, the efficient-label tree.
+The Bellman principle allows for a single optimal label because ordering between labels is total; suboptimal labels are discarded by relaxation as they are assumed unable to yield optimal labels.
+The generic principle allows for a set of efficient traits (labels) because their ordering is partial; inefficient traits (labels) are discarded by relaxation as they are unable to yield efficient traits by Assumption \ref{a:trait} (labels by Propositions \ref{p:label} and \ref{p:labelprime}).

-Definition \ref{d:label_efficiency} uses relation $\preceq$ which compares labels depending on whether the end nodes of their routes are different or the same.
-For different nodes, label $l_i = (t_{i, a}, t_{i, b})$ is better than or equal to $l_j = (t_{j, a}, t_{j, b})$, denoted by $\preceq_{\ne}$, if the traits of $l_i$ are better than or equal to the traits of $l_j$, as given by (\ref{e:cmp!=}), otherwise the labels are incomparable, denoted by $\parallel$ (Table \ref{t:l_rels}).
-For the same nodes, the relation is denoted by $\preceq_=$.
+Label efficiency is defined in terms of some relation $R$, as given by Definition \ref{d:label_efficiency}.
+We introduce relation $\preceq$ for labels, and call some labels $\preceq$-efficient.
+Relation $\preceq$ compares labels differently depending on whether the end nodes of their routes are different or the same.
+For different end nodes, label $l_i = (t_{i, a}, t_{i, b})$ is better than or equal to $l_j = (t_{j, a}, t_{j, b})$, denoted by $\preceq_{\ne}$, if the traits of $l_i$ are better than or equal to the traits of $l_j$, as given by (\ref{e:cmp!=}), otherwise the labels are $\preceq_=$-incomparable, denoted by $\parallel$ in Table \ref{t:l_rels}.
+For the same end nodes, the relation is $\preceq_=$.